MechanicalRock/mechanicalrock.github.io/_posts/2022-05-30-fine-grained-access-control-for-multitenancy.markdown

 ## Introduction

 Architecting multi-tenant cloud native software can be quite challenging due to the broad scope of technical know-how required to execute such an undertaking.
 This article is an attempt to produce a distilled "how-to" guide for those who may find themselves bogged down while building multi-tenant applications.
-You can clone the repo containing the reference code from this [link](https://github.com/MechanicalRock/Multitenancy-AuthorizationAuthentication).
+You can clone the repo containing the source code from this [github link](https://github.com/MechanicalRock/Multitenancy-AuthorizationAuthentication).

 This article begins by introducing lambda authorisers and the use of JWTs for user authorisation.
 If you are already familiar with lambda authorisers and JWTs you can skip ahead to a multi-tenancy example implementation of by clicking [here](#Multi-Tenancy-Example).